-It is very important that you get to know your skin better and know that what works for your skin might not work for other people’s skin and viceversa.
+You must get to know your skin better and know that what works for your skin might not work for other people’s skin and vice-versa.
 So, my best advice is that once you find a foundation that works for you, keep it.
-Consider that, changing to a new foundation could be normal for anyone who experiences changes in their skin seasonally because of the weather, hormones or aging.
+Consider that, changing to a new foundation could be normal for anyone who experiences changes in their skin seasonally because of the weather, hormones, or aging.

 How to prep your skin before foundation

-The real story behind every beautiful face starts by having a good skincare preparation and creating these steps before applying your foundation will make the difference in a long term.
+The real story behind every beautiful face starts by having a good skincare preparation and creating these steps before applying your foundation will make the difference in the long term.

-Restore balance to your skin using a toner or micelar water.
-This essential step provides an added layer of hydration to skin and prepares the skin PH for the day.
-You may apply it with a cotton rounds.
+Restore balance to your skin using a toner or micellar water.
+This essential step provides an added layer of hydration to the skin and prepares the skin PH for the day.
+You may apply it with cotton rounds.